RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 See :ref:`dfs quotas` for instructions on checking quotas and :ref:`data transfer` for tips on data transfers.

-I am running a SLURM job and am getting the “Disk quota exceeded” error on /dfsX/labY?
+I am running a Slurm job and am getting the “Disk quota exceeded” error on /dfsX/labY?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is group writable area, all users who write in this area contribute to